LASSO Inference for High Dimensional Predictive Regressions: Technical Proofs

-as $t\to\infty$, where the limit applies (\ref{eq:bound=000020t=000020sum=000020cov}) and (\ref{eq:bound=000020sum=000020d=000020cov}).
+where $C$ is an absolute constant, and the limit applies (\ref{eq:bound=000020t=000020sum=000020cov}) and (\ref{eq:bound=000020sum=000020d=000020cov}).
 By Assumption \ref{assu:alpha}, the long-run variance $V_{k}^{*}$ is bounded from below by some absolute constant.
 This result implies that $V_{k,t}/t$ is lower bounded by some absolute constant uniformly for all $(k,t)$.

 \textbf{Proof of (ii). }This is a direct corollary of the exponential decaying mixing coefficient imposed by Assumption \ref{assu:alpha}, in the sense that